wojciech11/se_software_build_automation_tools/04_exercise/README.md

 3. Your README.md describes how to run and test your program,
 4. Github pipeline that lint, test, and build a package on every commit,
 5. It can be any programming language,
-6. It should be more than simple application,
+6. It should be more than a simple hello-workld application with at least 1 test,
 7. I should see many commits describing the changes, pushed with the git CLI.

 Deadline: our last meeting.